FurongHuang/spectrallda-tensorspark/README.md

     A good choice for `alpha0` is equal to `k` so that we have a non-informative Dirichilet prior for the topic distribution -- any topic distribution is equally likely.

+    `--M2-cond` checks the shifted M2 condition number (the ratio of the maximum eigenvalue to the minimum one) and stops if it's above the given bound.

-    By default the sketching is turned off, thus we could be constrained by memory when processing large data set.
-We could specify `--sketching` to do the sketching-based decomposition.
+    We could specify `--sketching` to do the sketching-based decomposition, which is off by default.
 The associated parameters are the number of hash families `B` (default to 50) and length of a single hash `b` (default to 2^8).
-These default values should be good for most scenarios.
+These values are a good choice to start with.

     The file type `-t` could be "text", "libsvm", or "obj": "text" for plain text files, "libsvm" for text files in LIBSVM format, "obj" for Hadoop SequenceFiles storing serialised `RDD[(Long, SparseVector[Double])]`.
 It is "obj" by default.